What would you do if you had to drastically cut your expenses immediately? As in today or tomorrow?

 The less commitments you have, the easier it is to cut your expenses to the bone.

 First things first.
 Ensure that the cash you have stashed away for an emergency is just that.
 Cash.

 Readily available at 24 hours notice in an easy access cash savings account.

 Not locked away in a share scheme or an investment account.
 I know you don’t earn very much on cash savings but you need ready, easy access to this money.

-When you got your last big pay rise or promotion, what did you do with the extra income your received each month?
+When you got your last big pay rise or promotion, what did you do with the extra income you received each month?

-Lifestyle inflation is where, as your income rises so does your living costs.
+Lifestyle creep is where, as your income rises so does your living costs.
 Next time you get a pay rise, don’t let it get swallowed up by daily spending.

 Put it toward one of your financial goals and keep your living costs that little bit lower.

 Having a few no spend days can help you refocus your spending habits.